 Fully recovered from last season’s knee injury that resulted in missing the final eight games, Utah State senior quarterback Chuckie Keeton enters the 2014 campaign primed to showcase his talents as one of the best dual-threat quarterbacks in the nation.

-Entering his junior campaign, Keeton is already listed among the elite names in college football, as he is one of 30 players named to the first edition of the 2013 Heismanpundit/CBSSports.com Heisman Trophy Watch List; one of 30 quarterbacks named to the Manning Award Watch List; one of 50 players named to the Walter Camp Player of the Year Watch List; one of 34 quarterbacks named to the Davey O'Brien National Quarterback Award Watch List; one of 76 players named to the Maxwell Award Watch List; one of 30 quarterbacks named to the College Football Performance Awards Quarterbacks Watch List; and one of 115 players nominated for the Allstate AFCA Good Works Team.
+Despite missing over half of his junior year due to injury, Keeton is listed among the elite names in college football entering the 2014 season, as he is one of 25 players named to the first edition of the Heismanpundit/CBSSports.com Heisman Trophy Watch List; one of 17 players named to the Bleacher Report's Initial H eisman Trophy Watch List; one of 50 players named to the Walter Camp Player of the Year Watch List; one of 39 players named to the Davey O'Brien National Quarterback Award Watch List; one of 77 players named to the Maxwell Award Watch List; one of 40 players named to the College Football Performance Awards Quarterbacks Watch List; and one of 182 players nominated for the Allstate AFCA Good Works Team.

-During his sophomore season in 2012, Keeton earned first-team all-Western Athletic Conference honors as he led Utah State to its first outright conference championship since 1936.
-For the year, Keeton ranked third in the WAC and 17th nationally in total offense with 307.1 yards per game, second in the WAC and 18th in the nation with a passing efficiency rating of 154.7, third in the WAC and 29th nationally with 259.5 passing yards per game, and eighth in the WAC with 47.6 rushing yards per game.
+During his sophomore season, Keeton earned first-team all-Western Athletic Conference honors as he led Utah State to its first outright conference championship since 1936.
+For the year, Keeton ranked third in the WAC and 17th nationally in total offense with 307.1 yards per game, second in the WAC and 18th in the nation with a passing efficiency rating of 154.7, third in the WAC and 29th nationally with 259.5 passing yards per game and eighth in the WAC with 47.6 rushing yards per game.